Thespikedballofdoom/ffmpeg-context-menu-scripts/README.md

 # About
 This will add 4 ffmpeg video scripts to your files' context menu.
 The scripts convert any given video to h264 in .mp4.

-[-CRF 0 -QP 0] Lossless encode, but not playable in certain odd video players, like in steam chat.
+[-CRF 0 -QP 0] Lossless encode, but not playable in certain rare not-modern video players.
 [-CRF 15] "Visually lossless" encode, but anyone that looks hard will see it's lossy.
 Far better filesize than -crf 0 though.
 [-CRF 25] lossy encode, very good filesize though
 [-CRF 0 -QP 0 YUV] as good a quality encode as dumb players will allow.